-As always, I hope you enjoy today’s holidays and observances, a music link to Snow, factoids of interest for this day in history, a relevant quote from Queen Elizabeth II, hoping that Sessions will make progress in containing and destroying the goodfellas of MS-13, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Wayne Fontana and The Mindbenders, factoids of interest for this day in history, the fact that you can change channels and avoid magniloquent speeches and a relevant quote by the birthday girl Patti LuPone on need for hard work, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1993 Number One Song—celebrating the number one song in 1993 on a run of 7 weeks in that position “Informer” by Snow.
-Here is a recording of the white rapper performing the song: https://www.youtube.com/watch?v=B0yGvypBwyA
+3. 1965 Number One Song— the number one song in 1965 on a run of 1 week in that position was “Game of Love” by Wayne Fontana and the Mindbenders.
+Here is a recording of the song: https://www.youtube.com/watch?v=RzVLQTovv_

 On this day in: